 Keywords: Cross-Cultural Combined Arts, Creative Performance Art, Academic Versus Professional Approach, Compromise Of Contradictions

-Read my chapter in PDF format (preferred version)
+Read (preferred version)

 Or, download the full eBook from the my contribution is Chapter 24, p.255.

 My BIBAC Presentation

 Click the PDF below to see my BIBAC presentation.
 This is but the outline projection for the audience.
 The contents are in PowerPoint format.
 The audios/videos in the presentation cannot be played in the PDF version, but I will add them as separate links below shortly.